Then this essential guide to planning your website is for you.

 Free Keyword Research Tools

-The Keyword Planner Tool lets you explore hundreds of keywords and keyword-based advertising ideas (e.g. pay-per-click advertising), analyze competitive keyword statistics, see how a list of keywords could perform in ad campaigns and even create a new keyword list by multiplying several lists of keywords together.
+The Keyword Planner lets you explore hundreds of keywords and keyword-based advertising ideas (e.g. pay-per-click advertising), get competitive keyword statistics, see how a list of keywords might perform in ad campaigns and even create a new list of keywords by multiplying several existing lists of keywords together.

-If you don’t have access to a Google AdWords account, you can use the FREE tool below to help you get your initial keyword research started:
+If you don’t have access to a Google AdWords account, use the FREE tool below to help get your initial keyword research started:

-UberSuggest is a free keyword suggestion tool that essentially lets you perform the same function as typing your subject into the Google search box and seeing what topics or ideas come up.
+UberSuggest is a free keyword suggestion tool that essentially lets you perform the same function as typing a topic into the Google search box and seeing what ideas or topics are selected.

-This tool saves you time going go through the alphabet from a-z to explore keyword ideas related to your subject:
+This useful tool saves you time going go through the alphabet from a-z to discover new keyword topics related to your subject:

 (Discover new content ideas with the Ubersuggest)

-To use this free tool, visit this site:
+To use this tool, visit the site here: